AnandAnil/First_steps/readme.md

 # this document is for people  to start working on cadence using their laptops connected to the college network

-# for easiness use normal ubuntu. nothing fancy like fedora or rhel or some stupid stuff like those
+# for easiness use normal ubuntu. nothing fancy like fedora or rhel or some stupid stuff like those.
+Also make sure internet is connected

 first open a command prompt in the location of your script